-Not breastfeeding or breastfeeding incorrectly can be linked to 12 % of under-five deaths globally.
-Investment in improving breastfeeding rates and practices can save millions of little lives every year.
+Not breastfeeding, or breastfeeding incorrectly, can be linked to 12% of all under-five deaths globally.
+Investment in improving breastfeeding rates and practices is key to saving millions of little lives every year.

 4. No Amount of Food Can Cure a Stunted Child